Appendix: Troubleshooting and Extra Notes

 Scaling Up

-If you apply this workflow to real-world data:
+If you apply this workflow to real-world data, expect additional challenges:

 • Missing data